 Next, select the repository you want to track.
 You can use the same template as many times as you want, so you can easily track the same ingredient across multiple repositories.

 Your ingredients will update automatically each day, giving you an accurate trend over time.

 Mash-up your data

-Once you have data being reported in Notion, try using our recipe builder to mix and match data from all of your tools.
+Once you have data being reported in Jama Analyze, try using our recipe builder to mix and match data from all of your tools.